helloworlddan/run/README.md

 ## TODO

 - Deal with local develop on GCE, with metadata server available
+- Update example job with call to NewAuthenticatedRequest and new params
 - Accessing knative spec and exposing config